ssebs/ssebs-www/content/blog/vibe-coding-1.md

 With Dank Nooner, I already knew what I wanted before asking for help.
 That made all the difference.

+My advice?
 Before you open the AI chat, ask yourself: "Do I actually understand what I'm trying to build?"
 If not, sketch it out first.
 An excalidraw diagram, a bullet list, whatever works.

-### Once you have an idea, write it down & verify it
+### Plan out your code

 For the skin system, I didn't just tell Claude "make skins work."
 I wrote out my constraints, the types of materials I was dealing with, and what I thought the solution might look like.